 For more information about Florida’s Interlock Ignition Program, visit their website.

-First Offense DUI Florida - First offense information including penalties, fines, potential jail time, license suspension, DUI classes, and much more.
+Florida First Offense DUI - Second offense information including penalties, fines, potential jail time, license suspension, DUI classes, and much more.

 DUI Laws in Florida - Here you will find a comprehensive and detailed explanation of Florida's DUI laws including all offense levels and penalties.